TEMPORAL BONE ANATOMY

 • Internal opening situated at petrous apex

-• Transmits internal carotid artery to cranial cavity
+• Transmits internal carotid artery to your cranial cavity

 Musculotubal Canal